Images

 Design and build

 One of the things that might well convince you into an Ariya Nismo is the way that it looks.
-Even in standard form, this is an attractive car and its form has been spoiled in any way by all the carefully integrated splitters and skirts of this top version.
+Even in standard form, this is an attractive car and its form hasn't been spoiled in any way by all the carefully integrated splitters and skirts of this top version.
 These have added 40% more downforce without affecting the standard version's sleek 0.30Cd drag coefficient.
 Red lower trimming, a subtle roof spoiler and big 20-inch Enkei wheels mark out this Ariya's Nismo status.

 It's nicely done inside too, where the cabin's unlike anything else in the segment.
 There's more red detailing and red 'Andon' interior illumination, but Nissan's refused the temptation to add carbon fibre trim.
 The alcantara upper dashboard treatment looks classy and there are wood-like inlays (that look better than that sounds).
 The seats, trimmed in a suede-like material and featuring stitched NISMO logos, are specifically designed for sporting driving, offering enhanced support and body-hugging grip under hard cornering.